Santiago220991/France-Ligue-1-Stats/README.md

 # France League 1

 > **This is a Single Page Application that shows the list of teams that belong to the France League 1 2021-2022.
-This project uses an API to get the data to show, it has the next features:**
+This project uses an API to get the data,just the mobile version of the project was designed and has the next features:**

 - Show the list of teams that contest in the France League 1 season 2021-2022.
 - Show the stats of each team during the contest.